New York Birth Records Search

 Table of Contents

-You must prove your identity when requesting a New York birth record search and a copy of your certificate.
+You must prove your identity when requesting a NY birth records and a copy of your certificate.
 You can do that with the following forms of photo ID:

 - Driver’s license.